Wireless Conference Microphones

 How can you troubleshoot wireless microphone problems?

-To troubleshoot wireless microphone problems, you should check for any physical damage or loose connections, ensure that the microphone and receiver are properly synced, and test the microphone with a different sound system or location to rule out environmental factors.
+To troubleshoot wireless microphone problems, check for any physical damage or loose connections, ensure that the microphone and receiver are properly synced, and test the microphone with a different sound system or location to rule out environmental factors.

 Are wireless microphones legal to use?